sisrfeng/coc-wiki/F.A.Q.md

 Here's some common problems that you may need to understand when working with COC.

-## Weired completion behaviour in vim8.
+## Weired completion behaviour on vim8.

 Upgrade global [vim-node-rpc](https://github.com/neoclide/vim-node-rpc) module by command:
 ```